 We embrace our responsibility to do what we can do to enhance the educational, civic and economic life of children, families and communities in West Virginia.
 We equally embrace the possibilities we can help to create for our program candidates and graduates wherever they may go, and for all communities with whom we partner in an increasingly globalizing world.

-Building on our history, the School of Education, Health and Human Performance prepares program candidates and partners with schools, agencies, and communities to impact the world through:
+Building on our history, the College of Education, Health & Human Performance prepares program candidates and partners with schools, agencies, and communities to impact the world through:

 Please take a moment to explore our academic programs and the centers, engagement, and outreach initiatives that support and enhance the experiences of our students, our professional partners, and our communities.